RobertMueller2/OneIMExtensionExample/README.md

    - `TypedWrappers_<assembly suffix>.dll`
 - In the advanced tab, select "Copy all assemblies..." and "with native and platform-specific..."

+Linqpad 8 uses Nuget packages.
+This includes OneIM dependencies.
+In order to get OneIM Nuget packages into the Nuget package cache, run a full compile in DBCompiler.

 See Linqpad 8 screenshots in the assets subfolder.

 ### Can I use a connection dialog?

 Yes, see `ConnectDialogExtensions.GetOneIMSessionFromDialog()`, with limitations:

-- This does not work from LinqPad 8 with .NET and I have not yet figured out why
+- This does not work from LinqPad 8 with .NET.
+LinqPad has its own AssemblyLoadContext for user queries and in this context, System.Windows.Forms is not loaded, which I think is the reason for the error.
+I plan to investigate this in the future.
 - If the previously selected connection causes an error, loading System.Win32.SystemEvents can fail due to version mismatch.
-This is likely related to the many build warnings the project causes at this point.
+This was potentially related to previous build warnings in 9.3+ which are resolved now, I assume this is fixed but have not confirmed.

 ### Can you extend this with foo or bar?